dissorial/doc-chatbot/README.md

 `+ LangChain and Pinecone`

-Note: If you'd like to set this up with google auth and mongoDB (as opposed to no auth and using local storage), have a look at this branch: [mongodb-and-auth](https://github.com/dissorial/doc-chatbot/tree/mongodb-and-auth)
+Note: If you'd like to set this up with google auth and mongoDB (as opposed to no auth and using local storage), have a look at this branch: [mongodb-and-auth](https://github.com/dissorial/doc-chatbot/tree/mongodb-and-auth).
+However, that repo is several important commits behind this one and lacks certain features, so keep that in mind.

 **Main chat area**
 ![Main chat area](public/images/main.png)